 - A University College Cork-led research project received €3.5 million in EU funding to develop a revolutionary way of converting waste heat into electricity.

 - NUI Galway is leading a major project that is developing innovative, sustainable ways to manufacture ethylene using artificial photosynthesis.

 - Dublin-based Deciphex is working with other SMEs from Belgium and Switzerland on its project to use Artificial Intelligence to transform drug and chemical safety testing.

-The European Union has been at the forefront of supporting research and innovation into combating pandemics since long before the outbreak of Covid-19.
-In fact, between 2007 and 2019 €4.1 billion was invested in research into; epidemiology, preparedness and response to outbreaks, the development of diagnostics, treatments, and vaccines.
+The European Union was at the forefront of supporting research and innovation into combating pandemics long before the outbreak of Covid-19.
+In fact, between 2007 and 2019 €4.1 billion was invested in research into: epidemiology, preparedness and response to outbreaks, the development of diagnostics, treatments, and vaccines.

 The European Commission also launched a new European Research Area (ERA) corona platform to provide information, dedicated support and real-time updates on funding opportunities for coronavirus related research and innovation.